 Do you need some quick and quality science lessons that help you address the standards in a short period of time?
 I am really excited about this new line of resources geared toward the primary grades!
-I used the 2nd grade standards from many states when creating these units, although you may find them appropriate for 1st or 3rd too.
-Grab these science units and have some fun!
+I used the 2nd grade standards from many states when creating these units, although you may find them appropriate for 3rd too.
+Grab these science units in a BUNDLE and have some fun!

 Physical Properties of Matter and Changes to Matter

 The first pack focuses on the physical properties of matter and changes to matter.
 Brief hands-on activities engage students and let them experience the content.
 See it on TpT.

 Determine the physical properties (sink or float, state of matter, texture, absorbency, relative mass, and flexibility) of everyday objects.